DroneThermal v4 Micro UAV Thermal Camera

 The mode button has 3 different roles.

-- Click to select one of the 8 different colour palettes when the camera on.
+- Colour Palette Change: Click to select one of the 8 different colour palettes when the camera on.

-Upload the Firmware update file over the WiFi and your camera will reboot automatically.
+- Upload the Firmware update file.- Your camera will reboot automatically.
 It takes about 20-60 second depend on the WiFi signal quality and the file size.

 AUX Input/Output (Green Wire)